Middle of the Night (Elley Duhé song)

-Background
+Release and viral

-The song was released on January 10, 2020.
-Duhé parted ways with RCA the same week the song was released.
+"Middle of the Night" was released on January 10, 2020.
+Duhé parted ways with RCA Records the same week the song was released.
 In 2022, it went viral on TikTok, resulting in the song entering charts in various countries and received more than one billion streams on Spotify.

 Music video

-The song's official music video was directed by Loris Russier and released on May 4, 2022.
-The first video for the song, directed by Ashley Monaé and released on January 4, 2022, was then retitled the "lyric video".
+The music video directed by Loris Russier was released on May 4, 2022.
+The song's first video was directed by Ashley Monaé and was released on January 4, 2022, then retitled the "lyric video".